On this page:

 Undergraduate/Graduate Mixed Enrollment

-Undergraduate scholarship recipients who are registered in both undergraduate and graduate courses during an academic term for combined full-time enrollment, must notify our office to ensure release of scholarship disbursements.
+Undergraduate scholarship recipients pursuing their first bachelor's degree and registered for both undergraduate and graduate courses during an academic term for combined full-time enrollment, must notify Financial Aid to ensure release of scholarship disbursements.

 Leave of Absence

 If you will not be attending an academic term due to circumstances such as a birth of a child, co-op, study abroad, being called to active duty by the military, COVID-19, etc., you may request a scholarship leave of absence by sending an email to email@example.com.
-By doing so, you will be able to utilize your renewable scholarship when you return to Wright State University without losing a term of eligibility.
+By doing so, you will be able to utilize your renewable scholarship when you return to Wright State without losing a term of eligibility.
 Please note there is a two term maximum leave of absence.
+You will not be considered for a leave of absence if you attend another school.
 You must be in a good Scholarship Satisfactory for Academic Progress (SAP) status to request a Leave of Absence.

 Summer Scholarship Requests

-Renewable scholarships may be requested for use in the summer by completing the Summer Scholarship Request Form.
+Renewable scholarships may be requested for use in the summer by completing the Summer Scholarship Request Form which can be found on the Raider Connect website under Forms and Resources.
 You must be registered for summer classes prior to submitting your form.
 Please note that most scholarships require you to attend full-time (part-time for the Next Step Transfer, Rike Associate Degree Transfer and Transfer Honors Scholarships).
 By using the scholarship during summer, one academic term of eligibility is counted and renewal stipulations (GPA and hours) apply.

 Approval to use a renewable scholarship during summer is based on review of current academic progress, remaining eligibility and projected graduation.
 Your renewable scholarship for summer will be canceled if you do not meet renewal requirements after spring grades are posted.
 If applicable, your renewable scholarship eligibility will be reviewed after summer grades are posted to be sure you still meet renewal requirements to receive your award for the remainder of the academic year.

-The Office of Financial Aid will annually review students' cumulative GPA and credit hours earned to determine eligibility for renewable scholarships at Wright State University.
+The Office of Financial Aid will annually review students' cumulative GPA and credit hours earned to determine eligibility for renewable scholarships at Wright State.
 The annual review will occur after grades have posted for the spring term.
-Students' must meet Scholarship Satisfactory Academic Progress (SAP) requirements to continue to receive their scholarship.
-Students who have received scholarships from their College or Department will have the renewal decisions made by the awarding college or department.
-If Scholarship SAP requirements are met and the student has at least one term of unused scholarship eligibility remaining, the scholarship is automatically renewed and posted to the student's Award Notice for the following academic year
+Students must meet Scholarship Satisfactory Academic Progress (SAP) requirements to continue to receive their scholarship.
+Students who have received scholarships from their college or department will have the renewal decisions made by the awarding college or department.
+If scholarship SAP requirements are met and the student has at least one term of unused scholarship eligibility remaining, the scholarship is automatically renewed and posted to the student's Award Notice for the following academic year

 The following scholarships require students to maintain a 3.0 and earn 30 credit hours annually (fall/spring) for renewal.
-In order to meet the 30 credit hours required, students are encouraged to earn an average of 15 credit hours per semester.
+To meet the 30 credit hours required, students are encouraged to earn an average of 15 credit hours per semester.
 Students who earn a 2.8 GPA and earn 27 credit hours can be placed in a warning status for a maximum of two terms during their undergraduate studies.
-Scholarships can be renewed for up to 8 semesters of full-time undergraduate study, except where otherwise noted.
+Students can receive these scholarships for a total of 8 semesters of full-time undergraduate study, except where otherwise noted.

 *Some scholarships have additional requirements set forth by the awarding department or college.